Illinois Drug Testing

 The Opioid Crisis has impacted the state of Illinois in a devastating fashion.
-According to recent statistics “Illinois Department of Public Health (IDPH) data shows 2,278 drug-related overdose deaths during 2016.
-This represents a 44.3 percent increase over the 1,579 drug-related overdose deaths that were reported”.
+According to recent statistics, "Illinois Department of Public Health (IDPH) data shows 2,278 drug-related overdose deaths during 2016.
+This represents a 44.3 percent increase over the 1,579 drug-related overdose deaths that were reported."

-Illinois has attempted to address the issue of Drug and Alcohol deaths, and especially opiates in a variety of fashions including the establishment of Illinois Public Act 096-0361 which allowed non-medical persons to administer Naloxone, a medication to prevent heroin overdoses from becoming fatal.
-Subsequently the Illinois Public Act 097-0687 or "Good Samaritan law" ensured that those providing assistance and those receiving it wouldn't be persecuted for felony possession (within limits).
+Illinois has attempted to address the issue of Drug and Alcohol deaths and especially opiates in a variety of fashions including the establishment of Illinois Public Act 096-0361 which allowed non-medical persons to administer Naloxone, a medication to prevent heroin overdoses from becoming fatal.
+Subsequently, the Illinois Public Act 097-0687 or "Good Samaritan law" ensured that those providing assistance and those receiving it wouldn't be persecuted for felony possession (within limits).

-883 Testing locations in Illinois
+884 Testing locations in Illinois

-In Illinois employers can save money with drug testing because the state has decided to make Workers Compensation benefits more challenging to get for those who may be inebriated on the job.
-The state has approved the "Presumptive Denial Law."
-Which means if you test positive for drugs or alcohol, you are declined your workers compensation benefits.
+In Illinois, employers can save money with drug testing because the state has decided to make Workers Compensation benefits more challenging to get for those who may be inebriated on the job.
+The state has approved the "Presumptive Denial Law", which means if you test positive for drugs or alcohol, you are declined your workers' compensation benefits.
 According to the ruling, it must be confirmed that inebriation is indeed the "proximate cause" of the worker's injuries or that the employee was "so inebriated at the time of the injury that the intoxication was a parting from occupation."